zaid-shaikh1/Capstone-Project-1--Hotel-Booking-Analysis/README.md

 ![1675273031887](https://user-images.githubusercontent.com/123679128/216120427-4afd9131-cc27-4837-9c64-6ad9df453eca.jpg)

 📖**Introduction:** This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
 All personally identifying information has been removed from the data.
+This project involves the analysis of the provided data set pertaining to Hotel bookings for City and Resort Hotel.

+**Project activities have been categorised as under:**

+1.Defining the probem statement i.e. Business Objective of the study.

+2.Collection and preparation of data by data cleaning.

+3.Perform exploratory data analysis(EDA) through a deep study of relationship between different features, generate new variables based on need inline with related business objectives.

+4.Present the data in easily understandable form.

+5.Provide observations as well as recommendations based on the EDA.

 📖**Problem Statement:** Have you ever wondered when the best time of year to book a hotel room is?
 Or the optimal length of stay in order to get the best daily rate?
 What if you wanted to predict whether or not a hotel was likely to receive a disproportionately high number of special requests?
 This hotel booking dataset can help you explore those questions!